 - 1. Discipleship Group participation is required during each Module One and Module Three throughout a student's undergraduate or graduate programing. - 2.
 Students in other programs or special status students are welcomed to join on a voluntary basis. - 3.
-Exemption is given to Chaplaincy students in an undergraduate or graduate program taking CPE class for that Module only.
+Exemption is given to Chaplainey students in an undergraduate or graduate program taking CPE class for that Module only.
 Undergraduate: CH-411, CH-422.
 Graduate: CH-611, CH-622, CH-633, CH-644 - 4.
-Discipleship Group attendance guidelines state the student be present six out of the eight Group sessions. - 5.
-A Pass grade is given for each Discipleship Group Module (One & Three) to a student who meets the attendance guidelines. - 6.
+Discipleship Group attendance guidelines require that the student be present for six out of the eight Group sessions. - 5.
+A Pass grade is given to a student who meets the attendance guidelines. - 6.
 Students are excused from a group session for ministry, work, family emergency, and health reasons.
-It is best to communicate with the Director of Discipleship before the missed session when possible. - 7.
-A student who misses signing up for a Discipleship Group or receives a Fail grade for a Group Module term will need to make up each missed or Failed term before graduation.
+It is best to communicate with the Director of Discipleship before the missed session, when possible.

-- 8. Discipleship Groups are offered throughout the week so students can find a good day/time to be able to attend weekly. - 9.
-Module Five, the summer term, Discipleship Groups are offered to all students on a voluntary basis.
+- 7. Any student who misses signing up for a Discipleship Group or receives a Fail grade for a Group Module term is required to make up each missed or Failed term before graduation. - 8.
+Discipleship Groups are offered throughout the week so students can select a good day/time to to attend weekly. - 9.
+Module Five (the summer term) Discipleship Groups are offered to all students on a voluntary basis.
 No student is required to attend in Module Five. - 10.
 Module Five Discipleship Groups are available as well for students who need to make up a missed or failed Discipleship Group. - 11.
-Students are invited and encouraged to be trained as a Group leader with the goal of leading a Grace Discipleship Group while a student.
+Students are encouraged to be trained as a Group leader with the goal of leading a Grace Discipleship Group while a student